Edited and adapted for magicians by Mark Hanson

 You have probably heard the old joke about the tourist who asks a cab driver how to get to Carnegie Hall, only to be told: “Practice, practice, practice!”

-My first experience of practice was when I starting to play the violin at age two, and for as long as I can remember, there was one question which haunted me every day.
+My first experience of practice was when I started to play the violin at age two, and for as long as I can remember, there was one question which haunted me every day.

 What Do Performers Say?